 Wednesdays during term time 3pm to 4pm at the Wilson Room, The Emmanuel Centre, Woodhouse Lane, Leeds LS 29JT

-Further details from our Lead Chaplain Revd Melvyn J Kelly email@example.com
+To register an interest in attending the group please contact our Lead Chaplain Revd Melvyn J Kelly email@example.com

 Join our Chaplain and take time out to focus your mind on simple creative activities.
 Try your hand at Origami, the Japanese art of paperfolding.
 Perhaps just colouring with crayons is more your thing?
 Or sketching with pencils?
 Perhaps words are more your thing?
 Come and read or try your hand at writing poetry.
 Lose yourself in a crossword.
 Whilst these sessions are not formal guided mindfulness sessions, they offer the opportunity to take a few minutes for yourself in focussed attention on the creative process and away from the rush and the busy-ness of work or study.